 DIFFER applies a recruitment code that is derived from the recruitment code of the Dutch Association for Personnel Management & Organisational Development.
 For more information see, the NWO implementing regulations IR 15 (pdf).

-You can apply for a position by submitting an application letter, a grade list and full resume.
-Please refer to vacancy number.
-The letter of application and other documents may be sent electronically as single PDF-files, to vacancies differ nl.
+You can apply for a position by submitting a motivation letter and full resume.
+For PhD positions we also request a gradelist and 2 references.
+For postdoc positions we ask for 3 references.
+The application documents may be sent electronically as single PDF-files, to vacancies differ nl, with reference to the vacancy number in the subject of the e-mail.
+Please use the format: lastname_motivation.pdf, lastname_CV.pdf, lastname_gradelist.pdf.
 You will receive an email to confirm the receipt of your job application.
 Applications for scientific positions will be examined by several scientific group leaders.
-When you are invited for an interview , you will give a presentation about your recent work or final dissertation.
-Within several days of your visit you will hear whether you have been offered a job.
+When you are invited for an interview for a scientific position, you will give a presentation (maximum 10 minutes) about your recent work or final dissertation.

 Coming to DIFFER from abroad?